Benign Prostatic Hyperplasia (BPH)

 The following tips may make it easier to deal with your benign prostatic hyperplasia (BPH) symptoms.

 Urinate as much as possible, relax for a few moments, and then urinate again.

 - Try sitting on the toilet instead of standing.

 Or, after urinating while standing, sit on the toilet and try to urinate a little more.

 - If you often wake up because you need to urinate, limit your fluid intake in the evening.
 And empty your bladder before bedtime.

-- Avoid alcohol.
-It can make your body try to get rid of water and can make you urinate more often.
+They can make your body try to get rid of water and can make you urinate more often.

 - If possible, avoid medicines that can make it difficult to urinate, such as nonprescription antihistamines, decongestants (including nasal sprays), and allergy pills.

-- Cannot urinate.
+- Can't urinate.